datopian/playbook/guide/README.md

 #### Submitting expenses

-* Submit your expenses to Viderum GmbH by following the procedure above.
+* Submit your expenses to Datopian GmbH by following the procedure above.
 * After every business trip, you must also fill out and submit the [Per diem expense form](https://drive.google.com/file/d/17bcyifuPuegLSgWNdgdEhIcmoNu2iedy/view) (more info below) along with the other travel expenses
     * The best way to do that is to download the form on your computer in order to have it calculated automatically (once you enter the rates)
     * Make sure to tick the breakfast / lunch / dinner boxes if they were included in the accomodation